 Baby Traditions in the UK

-The British families cross the baby’s palm with silver to bring and preserve fortune to a newborn baby.
-A silver coin is placed in the baby’s hand.
-It’s believed that if the baby grabs the coin with a closed fist, he will be frugal as an adult.
 If he drops the coin, he’ll be a free spender.
 Traditionally, this practice was believed to bring wealth to the baby.
-Modern-day Irish babies are welcomed with a 50-pence piece.
+Modern-day Irish babies are welcomed with a 50 pence piece.
 In the past, people would do this whenever they saw a baby in a pram, even if they didn’t know the parent.

 Wetting the baby’s head is still followed as a symbol of Irish tradition.
 The top tier of a couple’s wedding cake is soaked in Whiskey at the wedding.
-During the baby’s christening, the cake is sprinkled over the baby’s head and the rest is eaten by the adults.
+During the baby’s christening, the cake is sprinkled over the baby’s head and the rest was eaten by the adults.

 Chinese Baby Traditions

-In Chinese culture, there are two very important things, marriage, and babies, without both of these your life is not considered complete.
-So it makes sense that pregnancy is taken very seriously in China, and traditions related to babies start with marriage.
-Many couples pin up calendars with chubby-baby boys dressed in red above their bed in the hopes it will bring them luck and in the future, they will have a baby boy.
+In Chinese culture, there are two very important things, marriage and babies, without both of these your life is not considered complete.
+So, it makes sense that pregnancy is taken very seriously in China, and traditions related to babies start with marriage.

 The next step is pre-conception, couples who are planning on getting pregnant will start traditional strict diets to increase their chances of having a healthy baby.
 Some grandparents might even push specific types of food that are thought to gift the couple with a baby boy.